lerderl/gs_book_distribution_platform/README.md

 - Edit your `app/assets/stylesheets/application.css` to `app/assets/stylesheets/application.scss` and add this line `@import 'bootstrap';`
 - Make sure your layout `(app/views/application.html.erb)` contains `<%= javascript_importmap_tags %>`
 - Lastly, in case of any challenges with `bundle install`, you can run `gem install bootstrap` instead.

+# REST for users
+- Authentication: Login using secure password
+- Restriction of actions: Based on logged in/logged out state
+- Security: Admin user functionality and access level